Random Diophantine Equations in the Primes: Counterexamples and a partial converse

-In the Hasse principle, the Hasse-Minkowski theorem states that the Hasse principle holds for all quadratic homogeneous integer polynomials (integral quadratic forms).
+Our final results are some counterexamples to the prime Hasse principle.
+The Hasse-Minkowski theorem states that the Hasse principle holds for all equations of the form $f(\bx)=0$ with $f$ a quadratic homogeneous integer polynomial (integral quadratic form).
 A natural question to ask is whether this is still true for the prime Hasse principle \ref{pHp}.
-The answer turns out to be no, and in the following theorem we construct an infinite set counterexamples which are diagonal in $3$ variables.
-In fact we will show that these counterexamples have no solutions in a set slightly larger than the primes.
+The answer turns out to be no, and in the following theorem we construct an infinite set of counterexamples which are diagonal in $3$ variables.

 At the heart of the construction lie Pythagorean triples.
-A Pythagorean triple is $(a,b,c)$ where $a,b,c$ are positive integers.
+A Pythagorean triple is $(a,b,c)$ where $a,b,c$ are positive integers and $a^{2}+b^{2}=c^{2}$.
 It is called primitive if $(a;b;c)=1$ and in this case exactly one of $a$ or $b$ is even, so we may suppose that $b$ is even without loss of generality.
 The following lemma is classical. \begin{lemma} Let $(a,b,c)$ be a primitive Pythagorean triple with $b$ even.
 Then there exist coprime integers $m>n>0$ with $m\not\equiv n$ (mod $2$) such that

 \end{lemma} \begin{lemma} Let $a,b,c$ be fixed positive integers with $b$ even and consider the equation:

 Let $S$ be a finite set positive integers and define $\mathcal{P}(S)$ to be the set of all $n\in \bZ$ of the form $n=kl$ where $k\in S$ and $l$ is either $1$ or a prime.